markamo/Smart-Cuda/README.md

 ```
 ## Minimal Learning
+**Only two things to learn: Smart Array and Smart Array Wrapper.** The Smart Array is for data allocation and Smart Array Wrapper is for management of allocated data.

 ```C++
 //// memory and data allocation
 //// smartArray has overloads for allocating up to 4D data